Kembec/Mercadlo/Readme.md

 # Mercadlo

 Mercadlo is an app to create shopping lists.
-Developed in Vue 3 and Express
+Developed in Vue 3 and Express.

 ## Installation